Assisted school travel program

 Easy access to priority information

-Dashboards were implemented across key areas, providing ASTP staff with a centralised view of priority information.
-This eliminated the need to navigate multiple screens, access other systems, or consult paperwork.
+I designed targeted dashboards that gave ASTP staff an immediate, centralised view of priority information, eliminating the need to navigate multiple screens or consult paperwork.

 Improved child protection

-The ability to react more quickly to common situations and find important information immediately reduced the risk of children being put in or left in dangerous situations, resulting in fewer incidents once the new system was put in place.
+Ultimately, the ability to react instantly to common situations and access critical information reduced the risk of children being put in or left in dangerous situations, resulting in fewer incidents once the new system was put in place.

 Jason Arnold